 With any new diet or eating plan, you’ll want to check with your doctor before you begin.
 This is particularly true for diabetics and people living with chronic illnesses who after receiving the go-ahead for the diet, will also want to carefully follow the eating plan under the supervision of their physician.

 People often start the diet with a 1- to 2-day water-only fast.
-If you want to know if you are in ketosis, you can test your blood with a blood ketone meter (similar to a glucose monitor, that uses a drop of blood) or urine (utilizing urine strips).
-If you are going to embark on a serious keto diet and want to be sure you’re doing right, you’ll want to invest in these testing kits.
-(They can be purchased on Amazon.)
+If you want to know if you are in ketosis, you can test your blood with a blood ketone meter (similar to a glucose monitor that uses a drop of blood) or urine (utilizing urine strips).
+If you embark on a serious keto diet and want to be sure you’re doing right, you’ll want to invest in these testing kits.
+(They can be purchased on Amazon

 The next step after fasting is to reduce carbs dramatically (usually under 20 grams a day).
 What’s 20 grams?
 You can eat a portion of fruits or several portions of non-starchy vegetables before getting to 20 carbs.
 But a piece of bread or large potato will get you there in just one serving.
 That’s why you might see a keto follower indulging in bacon, but not pasta, bread, rice, or potatoes.